buq2/buq2_website_content/about/about.md

 ## Who am I?

 My name is Matti Jukola.
-I currently live in Tampere, Finland and work as a development engineer at company specializing at industrial image based measurement.
+I currently live somewhere in Europe and work remotely as a development engineer for a Finnish company specializing at industrial image based measurement.
-I have been working professionally with machine learning / computer vision / image based measurement since 2008.
-I spend most of my spare time coding, learning, doing electronics and exercising.
+I have been working professionally with machine learning / computer vision / image based measurement and data science since 2008.
+I spend most of my spare time coding, learning, doing electronics, exercising and skydiving.

+I'm currently searching for a new position related computer vision, machine learning or software development.

 ## Still Processing